miklevin/MikeLev.in/botify-api.md

 }
 ```

-As you step through examples, you add fields to `config.json` found in the same folder as everything else.
-The output from code examples become the values you use here, customized to your particular client.
+Add fields in `config.json` as you proceed, with outputs from each code example tailored to your specific setup.

 ```json
 {